Journalism

 4 units

+This course is an introduction to statistical thinking and processes, including methods and concepts for discovery and decision-making using data.
+Topics include descriptive statistics; probability and sampling distributions; statistical inference; correlation and linear regression; analysis of variance, chi-squared, and t-tests; and application of technology for statistical analysis including the interpretation of the relevance of the statistical findings.
+Students apply methods and processes to applications using data from a broad range of disciplines.
 Descriptive statistics, including measures of central tendency and dispersion; elements of probability; tests of statistical hypotheses (one and two populations); correlation and regression; ANOVA; applications in various fields.
 Introduction to the use of computer software package to complete both descriptive and inferential statistics problems.
+Formerly MTH 43.
 May not receive credit if Mathematics 35 has been completed.

 Introduction to Photography